geckooooo/absclock/README.md

     * Meghalayan `3` (the current age)
     * `1..n` (first age of a future epoch)
 * `YYYY`: **Year.**
     * Common Era notation.
 Negative numbers represent BCE (e.g. `-500` is 500 BCE).
 There is no `0` value for either BCE or CE.
-Conventionally 4 digits, but can be any length.
+This field is conventionally 4 digits for current dates but can be any length.
 * `MM`: **Month.** 01-12.
 * `DD`: **Day.** 01-31.
 * `HH`: **Hour.** 24-hour format.
 00-23.